-As ever in these monthly posts, click on the title below to read the review and on the cover to learn more about the book.
+As is customary in my monthly roundups, click on the title below to read the review and on the cover to learn more about the book.

-The Others by Raül Garrigasait (translated by Tiago Miller), published by Fum D’Estampa Press
+The Fawn by Magda Szabó (translated by Len Rix), published by Maclehose Press

 Sourcing the books

-As ever I wish to thank all the publishers who send me their titles to review – the arrival of a book parcel remains a cheering event in my day.
+As ever I wish to thank all the publishers who send me their books to review – the arrival of a book parcel remains a cheering event in my day.

-My thanks also to those who share my words across their social media platforms.
-Your continuing support is much appreciated.
+My thanks also to those who share my words across their social media platforms – your support is always appreciated.